 Ms Rebecca Galbraith

 I am a Senior Lecturer in the School of Architecture.
-Having been in practice as an architect, I joined the University of Portsmouth, believing that an architectural education not only leads students to becoming architects, but also gives them a broader understanding of the environment around us.
+I joined the University of Portsmouth after being an architect involved in public projects for a large Local Authority.
+I beleave that an architectural design education not only leads students to a vocation as an architect, but also gives a broader understanding of the situation around us.

-Following my architectural studies, I worked in private practice in London prior to completing my Part 2 qualification in practice in Liverpool.
+Following my Part 1 architectural studies, I worked in private practice in London, them moved to study my Part 2 qualification and work in practice in Liverpool.
 After qualifying as an Architect, I gained 15 years’ experience working for Hampshire County Council, designing educational buildings, especially secondary schools, where the environment directly affects the students.

 I joined the University shortly after meeting the School of Architecture team as an architect attending their employer evenings, taking part in mock interviews and being an examiner on Final Examination in Professional Practice (Part 3) Architecture course.